 - Support rapid patching deployment process and reporting for USCYBERCOM or vendor patches addressing zero-day exploit activities to support a 7-day remediation timeline as directed by the CSOC.

 - Establish plans, procedures and technical measures for UFS design and infrastructure to provide Continuity of Operations Planning (COOP) and off-site backup capabilities in accordance with NGA Directive (NGAD) 3020.

 - Ensure the UFS design and infrastructure meets all COOP and off-site backup requirements in accordance with NGAD 3020

 - Coordinate and participate with NGA Operation Center and other identified service providers or contracts for any exercises or executions involving UFS.

-- Experience in lieu of degree.
+- Additional experience in lieu of degree will be considered

 - DoD 8570 certification required; minimum certification is Security+ CE.

 - Understanding of risk management framework for ICD-503 is desired.